Calbabreaker/kontrolbot/README.md

 First make sure you have [nodejs](https://nodejs.org/) and [yarn](https://yarnpkg.com/) installed.
-Then get the source code of this repository (by doing `git clone https://github.com/Calbabreaker/kontrolbot/` or downloading as a zip) and then run `yarn install` at the root directory of the repository.
+Then get the source code of this repository (by doing `git clone https://github.com/Calbabreaker/kontrolbot/` or downloading as a zip) and then run `yarn` at the root directory of the repository.

 Now you can run it directly on your computer by running `yarn start`.